-Rule 604.
-Interpreters.
+RULE 604.
+INTERPRETERS.

-This rule builds upon former Rule 43(g) (2) of the Alaska Rules of Civil Procedure which provides that when a witness does not understand and speak the English language, an interpreter shall be sworn to interpret for the Limited English Proficient individual.
-Also, the Alaska Court System will provide an interpreter to a person who is deaf, mute, or otherwise unable to effectively communicate because of a physical disability.
+This rule builds upon former Rule 43(g)(2) of the Alaska Rules of Civil Procedure which provides that when a witness does not understand and speak the English language, an interpreter shall be sworn to interpret for him.
 The interpreter must be qualified and sworn like any other expert witness.
-The Alaska Court System provides and pays for interpreters under Administrative Rules 6 and 6.1.